 Private Root Servers

 The first step in creating a moon is to deploy a set of root servers.
 In most cases we recommend two.
 These are regular ZeroTier nodes, but ones that are always on and have static (physical) IP addresses.
 These static IPs could be global Internet IPs or physical intranet IPs that are only reachable internally.
-In the latter case your moon's roots won't work outside your office, but that doesn't matter.
+In the latter case your moons won't work outside your office, but that doesn't matter.
 Roaming nodes will just use planetary roots instead.

 We recommend that root servers do not act as network controllers, join networks, or perform any other overlapping functions.
 They need good reliable network connections but otherwise require very little RAM, storage, or CPU.
 A root could be a small VM, VPS, or cloud instance, or a small device like a Raspberry Pi.
-If you provision your roots as VMs, take care that they do not all reside on the same physical hardware.
+If you provision your moons as VMs, take care that they do not all reside on the same physical hardware.
 This would defeat the purpose of having two.

 The next step is to create a world definition using zerotier-idtool